hakanensari/vacuum/README.md

       response.body,
       response.xml

-Work on the entire document or a particular node.
+Here is the response parsed into a simple hash:

-    pp response.to_hash,
+    pp response.to_hash

+But you will probably be more interested particular nodes:

        response.node("Item"),
        response.node("Error")

-Have the worker fetch another batch of items in a more DSL-y way.
+Fetch another ASIN in a more DSL-y way.

-    worker << { "ItemId"  => another_asin_batch }
+    worker << { "ItemId"  => "0486454398" }
     pp worker.get.node("Item")

 Check the integration specs for more examples.

+Ultimately, you should rely on the API documentation to build your queries.

 Stubbing
 --------